nullgemm/mpiric/readme.md

 independently in your browser by right-clicking on them and choosing "view image".

+# Using
 To clone this repository use the following command
 ```
 git clone --recurse-submodules https://github.com/cylgom/mpiric.git
 ```

+To use these functions you must include `cylgom.h` and `mpiric.h`.
+`mpiric.c` should also be compiled and linked with your program.

+# License
 Everything here is public domain work, except of course the `charter` submodule used to generate graphs.